RetroPie/RetroPie-Docs/docs/First-Installation.md

 Select+X | RGUI Menu
 Select+B | Reset

-If you wish to put in configurations for multiple controllers you can do so from the start menu of emulationstation.
+If you wish to configure more than one controller, you can do so from the start menu of emulationstation.
 For more details on manual controller configurations see this page [Here](https://github.com/petrockblog/RetroPie-Setup/wiki/RetroArch-Configuration)

-For those of you that are interested, the retroarch controller config that is created after you've followed the aforementioned steps is located in
+For those that are interested, the retroarch controller config that is created after you've followed the aforementioned steps is located in:
 ```
 /opt/retropie/configs/all/retroarch-joypads
 ```
-the following is an example of a snes controller config- your configurations may be a bit different.
+the following is an example of a SNES controller config- your configurations may be a bit different.

 ```
 input_device = "USB gamepad           "